dgonzal/SFrameBatch/README.md

 ## Issues

--> SFrame creates jobTemp directories, don't erase them, otherwise the job fails.
+-> SFrame creates jobTemp directories, don't erase them while the jobs is running, otherwise the job fails.

 -> Script should be made executable from any dir, at the moment it only works if invoked with full path name